andywang1988/learnGit/README.txt

-git is verson control soft
-git is free soft
+git is distribution  verson control soft git is free soft